HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional-configure-ingress.md

   tlsCertSecret: "dx-tls-cert"
 ```

 - Define an Ingress instance that will be used to configure the routing rules that point to the existing deployment of HAProxy as the internal service.
-Here we must configure a host and all of the request received by the host will be handle by `<helm release name>-haproxy`.
+Here we must configure a host and all of the requests received by the host will be handled by `<helm release name>-haproxy`.
 The port number depends on the [protocol or port set for HAProxy in the Helm values](../mandatory_tasks/prepare_configure_networking.md#configure-haproxy-networking) as described in the previous step.

 ```yaml
 apiVersion: networking.k8s.io/v1